mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 $$
-where $f(g)$ is a function of gene expression that has to do with our mapping from the YFP copy number to some arbitrary fluorescent value as computed from the images were taken with the microscope.
-The data processing inequality, as derived by Shannon himself, tells us that for a Markov chain of the form $c
-\rightarrow g \rightarrow f(g)$ it must be true that [@Shannon1948]
+where $f(g)$ is a function of gene expression that has to do with our mapping from the YFP copy number to some arbitrary fluorescent value as computed from the images taken with the microscope.
+The data processing inequality, as derived by Shannon himself, tells us that for a Markov chain of the form $c \rightarrow g \rightarrow f(g)$, it must be true that [@Shannon1948]
 $$
 I(g; c) \geq I(f(g); c),
 $$